sindresorhus/awesome-scifi/readme.md

 > 3) A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.

 > With these three, simple directives, Isaac Asimov changed our perception of robots forever when he formulated the laws governing their behavior.
-In I, Robot, Asimov chronicles the development of the robot through a series of interlinked stories: from its primitive origins in the present to its ultimate perfection in the not-so-distant future--a future in which humanity itself may be rendered obsolete.
+In _I, Robot_, Asimov chronicles the development of the robot through a series of interlinked stories: from its primitive origins in the present to its ultimate perfection in the not-so-distant future—a future in which humanity itself may be rendered obsolete.

 > Here are stories of robots gone mad, of mind-read robots, and robots with a sense of humor.
-Of robot politicians, and robots who secretly run the world--all told with the dramatic blend of science fact and science fiction that has become Asmiov's trademark.
+Of robot politicians, and robots who secretly run the world—all told with the dramatic blend of science fact and science fiction that has become Asimov’s trademark.

 #### [Jean le Flambeur Series](https://www.goodreads.com/series/57134-jean-le-flambeur) (2010, 2012, 2014) *by Hannu Rajaniemi* [4.0 (avg)]

 > Jean le Flambeur gets up in the morning and has to kill himself before his other self can kill him first.
 Just another day in the Dilemma Prison.
 Rescued by the mysterious Mieli and her flirtatious spacecraft, Jean is taken to the Oubliette, the Moving City of Mars, where time is a currency, memories are treasures, and a moon-turned-singularity lights the night.
-Meanwhile, investigator Isidore Beautrelet, called in to investigate the murder of a chocolatier, finds himself on the trail of an arch-criminal, a man named le Flambeur...
+Meanwhile, investigator Isidore Beautrelet, called in to investigate the murder of a chocolatier, finds himself on the trail of an arch-criminal, a man named le Flambeur…

 #### [Jem](https://www.goodreads.com/book/show/591572.Jem) (1979) *by Frederik Pohl* [3.6]

 This book has a few beautiful passages.
 It deals mainly with the ethics of using alien species for nationalistic purposes, and for that alone was an interesting read.
 Like a lot of science fiction, I found it a bit hard to empathize with any particular characters, but it's a short read and worth it anyway.
 The politics are a bit dated. - [@RichardLitt](https://github.com/RichardLitt)

 > The discovery of another habitable world might spell salvation to the three bitterly competing power blocs of the resource-starved 21st century; but when their representatives arrive on Jem, with its multiple intelligent species, they discover instead the perfect situation into which to export their rivalries.
-Subtitled, with savage irony, 'The Making of a Utopia', Jem is one of Frederik Pohl's most powerful novels.
+Subtitled, with savage irony, “_The Making of a Utopia_”, Jem is one of Frederik Pohl’s most powerful novels.

 #### [Lord of Light](https://www.goodreads.com/book/show/13821.Lord_of_Light) (1967) *by Roger Zelazny* [4.1]